'An outstanding musician' The Times

 An enigma of the music world, concert pianist turned composer GéNIA recently enjoyed success with her new compositions by releasing her latest solo piano album ‘Babylon’ alongside several sold-out London shows, whilst her music enjoyed placements in the critically acclaimed BBC America TV Series ‘Killing Eve” (starring Sandra Oh) and well-known British ITV series ‘Cold Feet’.

-GéNIA's music compositions can be heard on Classic FM, BBC Radio 2, BBC London Radio 94.9, London News TV Channel, Talk Radio, BBC Wells Radio, as well as at the Caffe Nero Branches worldwide (as GéNIA is Caffeé Nero's featured classical artist) and also in various TV series and adverts.
+GéNIA's music compositions can be heard on Classic FM, Scala Radio, BBC Radio 2, BBC Radio 3, BBC London Radio 94.9, BBC World Service, London News TV Channel, Talk Radio, BBC Wales Radio, as well as at Caffe Nero branches worldwide (as GéNIA is Caffeé Nero's featured classical artist) and also in various TV series and adverts.

 In 2019 GéNIA also released a solo piano album 'Memory Waves' composed for Universal Production Music UK, which was made available for general audiences through its publication on all major distribution platforms (Spotify, Apple Music, Amazon to name just a few).